Thomaston, New York: United States Senate

 Like the rest of New York, Thomaston is represented in the United States Senate by Charles Schumer (D) and Kirsten Gillibrand (D).

 Politics

-In the 2016 U.S. presidential election, the majority of Thomaston voters voted for Hillary Clinton (D).
+In the 2024 U.S. presidential election, the majority of Thomaston voters voted for Kamala D. Harris (D).

 Education

 School districts

 The majority of Thomaston is located within the boundaries of (and is thus served by) the Great Neck Union Free School District, although a small part of the village's northeastern corner is located within the Manhasset Union Free School District (though all homes are in the Great Neck part of Thomaston).
 As such, all children who reside within Thomaston and attend public schools go to Great Neck's schools.